urql-graphql/urql/docs/graphcache/schema-awareness.md

   });
 ```

-The `getIntrospectionQuery` doesn't only accept `IntrospectionQuery` JSON data as inputs, but also
+The `getIntrospectionSchema ` doesn't only accept `IntrospectionQuery` JSON data as inputs, but also
 allows you to pass a JSON string, `GraphQLSchema`, or GraphQL Schema SDL strings.
 It's a convenience
 helper and not needed in the above example.